 You may feel nipple pain in the early days if your baby is not well positioned and attached.

-When you start breastfeeding, you can experience some tenderness at the beginning of a breastfeed.
+When you start breastfeeding, you can feel some tenderness at the beginning of a breastfeed.
 If you feel your baby is not positioned and attached correctly, take them off the breast and start again.

-Getting help with sore nipples
+Getting help with positioning and attachment

 Check your baby’s position and attachment with your: